-- Expert child custody lawyers keep the best interests of children at heart and assist parents in negotiating an agreement that works best for them and their child.
+- Expert child custody lawyers keep children's best interests at heart and assist parents in negotiating an agreement that works best for them and their children.

 - Child custody lawyers understand the state-to-state variances in child custody laws and help parents understand the legal methods and procedures at their disposal.

 - With child custody lawyers at their behest, a parent can narrate and present their side of the story better.